Ducati Bipantah engine: Technical overview

 The name of the Bipantah engine is taken from the side by side coupling of two 500cc L-twin Ducati Pantah engines, sharing the same crankshaft.
 With a SOHC on each cylinder bank, to form a 1000cc 90° V-four.

 This project embedded all of Taglioni's technical ideas that evolved from his dissertation written in 1948, that concerned a 250 cc 90° V4 engine.
 Bipantah was the most "oversquare" engine he designed (78mm bore x 52mm stroke = 994cc displacement), in order to reduce overall length and height for a better accommodation inside the frame.
 In spite of this, it was only 100 mm wider than a "single" Pantah.
 Rear cylinders were bolted almost vertically to the crankcase, while the front ones were almost horizontal.
 This arrangement was necessary as they were tilted 20° backwards to provide room for the front wheel to move during compression under braking.
 Taglioni preferred air cooling for thermodynamic, weight, and size reasons, so they were widely finned.

 Other engine features were desmodromic valves, timing belts, two valves per cylinder (Taglioni did not love multi-valve), two-segment pistons (to reduce friction), a bearing type single-piece crankshaft with coupled connecting rods, and four 40mm Dell'Orto carburettors installed on long inlet manifolds between the cylinder banks.

-Taglioni and his team dyno-tested the engine and claimed that Bipantah produced 105 PS @ 9,500 rpm on the wheel with a significative thrust from 3,000 rpm in road legal camshaft/muffler configuration, while it produced 132 PS @ 11,000 rpm (with thrust from 6,000 rpm) in racing configuration, with an expected power of 150 PS if electronic fuel injection would have replaced carburettors.
+Taglioni and his team dyno-tested the engine and claimed that Bipantah produced 105 PS @ 9,500 rpm on the wheel with a significant thrust from 3,000 rpm in road legal camshaft/muffler configuration, while it produced 132 PS @ 11,000 rpm (with thrust from 6,000 rpm) in racing configuration, with an expected power of 150 PS if electronic fuel injection would have replaced carburetors.